What is the…

 For the thousand years between Moses and the Babylonian exile, the Hebrew language underwent little or no modification.
 It preserves all through a remarkable uniformity of structure.
 From the first, it appears in its full maturity of development.

-But through intercourse with Damascus, Assyria, and Babylon, from the time of David, and more particularly from the period of the Exile, it comes under the influence of the Aramaic idiom, and this is seen in the writings which date from this period.
+But through communication or dealings with Damascus, Assyria, and Babylon, from the time of David, and more particularly from the period of the Exile, it comes under the influence of the Aramaic idiom, and this is seen in the writings which date from this period.

 Hebrew was never spoken in its purity by the Jews after their return from Babylon.
-They now spoke Hebrew with a large admixture of Aramaic or Chaldee, which latterly became the predominant element in the national language.
+They now spoke Hebrew with a large admixture of Aramaic or Chaldee Aramaic, which latterly became the predominant element in their national language.

 What is ARAMAIC?